What is a School of Data fellow?

 Are fellowships remunerated?

-Fellowships will receive a modest monthly stipend of up to $1,000 USD a month, depending on the country they live in.
+Fellowships will receive a modest monthly stipend of up to $1,000 USD a month.
 This is not meant to cover them for full time work, as this is a part-time role, but we would expect them to dedicate at least ten days of effort for this amount.
 In addition to the stipend, fellows will have access to a small amount of funds to organise local events and travel abroad at least once.

 School of Data Summer Camp: fellows join our worldwide network of data practitioners

-The programme will also fund the participation of all fellows at the School of Data Summer Camp (in May, exact date to be announced).
+The programme will also fund the participation of all fellows at the School of Data Summer Camp (exact date to be announced).
 This includes economy class airfare, accommodation, food, and transportation.

 How is the training programme structured?